morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

-[5] The new in-kernel drivers for the rtl8812au and rtl8821/11au chips is NEW as of kernel 6.13.
+[5] The new in-kernel drivers for the rtl8812au and rtl8821/11au chips are NEW as of kernel 6.13.

 -----